ENYF Compost Program

 About

-East New York Farms!
+๐ŸŒป East New York Farms!
 Compost Project has been operating for over 15 years!
 We collect food scraps during the growing season to process into nutrient-rich compost for farms and gardens in East New York to grow organic produce.

-We keep our operations local and are continually working to divert biodegradable waste and keep composting in the community.
+๐ŸŒป We keep our operations local and are continually working to divert biodegradable waste and keep composting in the community.

 ENYF!
-Hauling Services (April-October)
+Hauling Services (April-September)

-**Our household pickup program has closed as city-wide brown bin composting expands.
-We are continuing to work with community-based organizations in East New York.**
+**Our household pickup program has closed as city-wide brown bin composting expands.**

-You can find a map of year-round drop off locations below and here
+You can find a map of year-round drop off locations below and here.ย

 Look for a green toter at our ENY Youth Farm location